xcepti0n/object-tracking-opencv/README.md

 .
 .
 #Mouse Click Tracking
-This file uses your web cam or the primary camera device attached to your machine.
-And tracks the object using its colour.
+This file uses your web cam or the primary camera device attached to your machine and tracks the object in the camera using its colour in real time.

 Dependencies: numpy, opencv